robbarry/robbarry-website/content/posts/2014-02-01-playing-chess-with-new-yorks-best-restaurants.md

 <!-- deno-fmt-ignore-end -->

-Once we've calculated the expected outcome, we change the ratings according to what actually happened.
+Once we've calculated the expected outcome, we change the ratings according to what happened.
 For Player One, the actual outcome (we'll call it S1) is a win, which we denote as a 1; for Player Two, the actual outcome (S2) is a loss, we'll denote it with a 0.
 K is simply a scaling factor which we'll set to 32 for the sake of our example: